12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 By Daniele Giannotta – Cycloscope – Instagram.com/cycloscope_globecycling

-The Chinese Communist Party wants to know where everybody is all the time, you’re due to show an identification document anytime you board a train or a bus, independent travel is discouraged in favor of organized groups, and driving your own car or motorcycle is almost impossible.
+The Chinese Communist Party wants to know where everybody is all the time; you’re required to show an identification document anytime you board a train or a bus, independent travel is discouraged in favor of organized groups, and driving your own car or motorcycle is almost impossible.

-China’s western provinces, Xinjiang especially, are highly militarized, there are checkpoints and metal detectors everywhere, and some areas are off-limits to the tourists (like most of Tibet and parts of Qinghai).
+China’s western provinces, Xinjiang especially, are highly militarized; there are checkpoints and metal detectors everywhere, and some areas are off-limits to tourists (like most of Tibet and parts of Qinghai).

 We have personally been arrested and questioned for being in one of these forbidden areas… just that nobody knew it was forbidden, not even the police officers.
 They seized our passports and electronic gear and we couldn’t leave the city of Xining for one week, waiting for them to allegedly check all our pictures.

 That said, you might be surprised to hear that China is one of the safest countries we’ve ever been to.
-Petty crimes are rare and almost inexistent toward tourists, Chinese people never scam you, even when they easily could.
+Petty crimes are rare and almost nonexistent toward tourists; Chinese people never scam you, even when they easily could.
 Even when we were in police custody, the worst that could have happened to us was to be kicked out and banned from getting back.

-Not only tourist areas are safe, but also off-the-beaten-path zones, free camping is tolerated and nobody bothers you.
-You can travel on your own if you figure out how, and there’s even the possibility of using your own means of transport that is a bicycle or an electric scooter.
+Not only are tourist areas safe, but also off-the-beaten-path zones, free camping is tolerated, and nobody bothers you.
+You can travel on your own if you figure out how, and there’s even the possibility of using your own means of transport, which is a bicycle or an electric scooter.

 We traveled to China for 2 months by bicycle, visiting the beautiful alpine lake of Sayram in Xinjiang, the Mogao Caves, and the Colorful mountains of Gansu, the desert oasis of Turpan.
 Then we moved to China for work, living in the beautiful eastern province of Zhejiang for 18 months.

-During this whole period, we only felt worried about our safety that one time we were brought into the creepy interrogation room by the police.
-Be sure to gather all the information you can about forbidden areas if you travel the west on your own.
+During this whole period, we only felt worried about our safety when we were brought into the creepy interrogation room by the police.
+Be sure to gather all the information you can about forbidden areas if you travel in the West on your own.

 China ranks 50th in the GPI index of the most dangerous countries in the world, just next to the USA (49th)